burgercrisis/DrivenByMoss-SCALES/devplans/bigwig-custom-scales-panel.md

-# Bigwig Custom Scales Panel – Dev Plan
+# Bitwig Custom Scales Panel – Dev Plan

 ## 1. Goal & Scope

 - **Goal**
-  - Add a panel in the Bitwig ("Bigwig") controller settings for this extension that lets users define and manage *custom musical scales*.
+  - Add a panel in the Bitwig controller settings for this extension that lets users define and manage *custom musical scales*.
   - Custom scales must integrate with the existing `Scales` / configuration system so all supported controllers can use them transparently.
   - Where possible, **scale selection and behavior should be exposed as script parameters / configuration values**, so controllers and automation work by driving these parameters rather than introducing additional MIDI protocols for scale control.